ramruph/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
+This was a statistical analysis ran on protype cars and compare different aspects of them.

+![]images(images/screenshot4.png)

 ##Linear Regression to Predict MPG

+![]images(images/screenshot1.png)

 -Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
 Vechicle weight had a significance value over .05
 -Is the slope of the linear model considered to be zero?
 Why or why not?
 No the slope of the linear model isn't zero since the r^2 is .6825